 Activities and organization

-The research projects pursued at IBM Research - Zurich are organized into five scientific and technical departments:
+The research projects pursued at IBM Research – Zurich are organized into three scientific and technical departments:

-Also located at IBM Research - Zurich is the Industry Solutions Lab (ISL), an executive briefing facility as well as a forum where IBM integrates and demonstrates leading-edge technology prototypes and solutions.
+Also located at IBM Research – Zurich is the IBM Research THINK Lab – Zurich, an executive briefing facility as well as a forum where IBM integrates and demonstrates leading-edge technology prototypes and solutions.

 Focus on "green" research